w3c/Guide/participant/resources.md

-# Onboarding information for group participants
+# Onboarding Information for Group Participants

 # Group Specific Information
 * Your group's Email list and its archive